Skip to main content

 Underserved

-Note: Data is sourced from the National Broadband Availability Map
+Note: Data is sourced from the National Broadband Availability Map.
+Updated as of June 24, 2024.

 The Scoring Criteria for CPF is based on preferences from US Treasury and informs ISPs on how the office will score their applications.